readytensor/rt_forecasting_darts_TFT/README.md

 - **`model_inputs_outputs/`**: This directory contains files that are either inputs to, or outputs from, the model.
 When running the model locally (i.e. without using docker), this directory is used for model inputs and outputs.
 This directory is further divided into:
   - **`/inputs/`**: This directory contains all the input files for this project, including the `data` and `schema` files.
 The `data` is further divided into `testing` and `training` subsets.
   - **`/model/artifacts/`**: This directory is used to store the model artifacts, such as trained models and their parameters.
-  - **`/outputs/`**: The outputs directory contains sub-directories for error logs, and hyperparameter tuning outputs, and prediction results.
+  - **`/outputs/`**: The outputs directory contains sub-directories for error logs and prediction results.
 - **`src/`**: This directory holds the source code for the project.
 It is further divided into various subdirectories:
-  - **`config/`**: for configuration files for data preprocessing, model hyperparameters, hyperparameter tuning-configuration specs, paths, etc.
+  - **`config/`**: for configuration files for data preprocessing, model hyperparameters, paths, etc.
   - **`data_models/`**: for data models for input validation including the schema, training and test files.
 It also contains the data model for the batch prediction results.
   - **`schema/`**: for schema handler script.
 This script contains the class that provides helper getters/methods for the data schema.
   - **`prediction/`**: Scripts for the Bagging classifier model implemented using **Scikit-Learn** library.
-  - **`hyperparameter_tuning/`**: for hyperparameter-tuning (HPT) functionality implemented using **Optuna** for the model.
   - **`logger.py`**: This script contains the logger configuration using **logging** module.
   - **`train.py`**: This script is used to train the model.
 It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./model_inputs_outputs/model/artifacts/`.
-It also saves a SHAP explainer object in the path `./model/artifacts/`.
-When the train task is run with a flag to perform hyperparameter tuning, it also saves the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
   - **`predict.py`**: This script is used to run batch predictions using the trained model.
 It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
   - **`utils.py`**: This script contains utility functions used by the other scripts.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.